iandow/design-patterns-for-fast-data/README.md

 * `design-patterns-for-fast-data.pdf`, a PDF version of the presentation (TBD)
 * `design-patterns-for-fast-data.odt`, the original LibreOffice presentation (TBD)
 * `KafkaDemos.xml`, the IntelliJ Live Templates that I use to do the live coding.
+(TBD)